jakobharder/burntime/doc/ai-behavior.md

 - group
   - travels with up to 3 people when its camps can support them
+  - recruits NPCs with 20-60% experience when available
 - camps
   - sets an expansion wait of 1-4 turns after creating a camp
-  - can control at most 4 camps more than the leading human player
+  - can control at most 5 camps more than the leading human player
+  - ignores this limit in an all-AI game
   - aims for 2 guards in threatened or strategically useful camps
+  - each camp uses at most 1 pitchfork and no guns
   - considers a camp threatened when an opponent is within 2 connected locations
 - attacks
   - normally attacks human camps with at most 1 defender
+  - at most 1 group member uses a pitchfork and none use guns
   - requires about 105% of the estimated defender strength
   - gives strategically useful enemy camps a small preference
   - waits 2 turns after capturing an enemy camp before attacking again